The best Disney World itinerary planning guide for families that don’t know where to start when planning a Walt Disney World vacation.

 Often you can check-in early but there are also times where our room isn’t ready until the 4:00pm check-in.
 Once we arrive in Orlando we will go directly to our resort to check-in.

 If our room is not ready we will check them at concierge and they will hold them while we explore.
 This service is available at all Disney World resorts.
-You will receive an email or text when your room is ready.

 From there you have two great options.
 Pack a day bag and head directly to the pool.
 The pools are quietest during the day when most people are at the parks.
 Another great option is to take the Disney bus transportation over to Disney Springs.